 Do without the blatant matter-of-fact way tone sales presentations typically have.
 This traditional technique doesn’t particularly inspire prospects to engage with you.

 If you want to add an edge to your own sales pitch, follow the dramatic arc of ancient Greek plays.
 Scientific research has proven that narratives following this specific structure can trigger powerful emotional responses.
 This is exactly what you need if you’re looking to create a stronger connection between you and your audience.

 Identify the challenges your prospect is facing

-However, instead of a car chase, build up your spiel by identifying the challenges that your prospects want to solve.
-Let them see that you’re aware of their current situation and that you understand where they’re coming from.
-Describe to them a scenario that describes the challenges they face to make your pitch more relatable.
+Build a rapport by identifying the challenges that your prospects want to solve.
+Let them see that you’re aware of their current situation and you understand where they’re coming from.
+Describe to them a scenario that addresses the challenges they face to make your pitch more relatable.

 Detail a solution particular to their issues

 Obviously, it isn’t enough that you identify the problems your prospects want to solve.
 Challenges need to be solved.
 If you really want to leave them inspired, balance your story out by offering your own solution.

 This is the part where you can bring out the details of your product or service.
 Delve into the features that are particularly helpful for the challenges you just presented.
 Make sure these solutions are specific to give your sales presentation a more personalized feeling.

 Urge audience to action with a definitive statement

 When you finish covering all the important points, don’t forget to end your sales presentation with a bang.
 Urge the audience one last time by providing them a Call to Action statement that’s simple and straight to the point.